Michael Hudson on the Super Committee and the deficit strategy. More at The Real News

 17 minutes – worth doing the dishes to.

 Democracy Now Nov 3 2011 AMY GOODMAN: World leaders are gathering in Cannes for the opening of the Group of 20 summit today.
 That’s the G20 summit.
 On the top of the agenda is Greece and the European debt crisis.
 The Greek prime minister, George Papandreou, is coming under intense criticism from European leaders for allowing the Greek people to decide if they want to accept the conditions of a $179 billion E.U. bailout.
 Papandreou has announced the referendum will take place in early December, but it now looks like his government is in danger of collapsing before then.
 He faces a vote of no confidence tomorrow.
-According to polls, most Greeks are opposed to the bailout plan, and there have ...
+According to polls, most Greeks are opposed to the bailout plan, and there have been protests across the country against deepening austerity.
+Papandreou addressed a ...

 Hudson on the odious nature of debts encouraged by the banksters but repaid by the people through austerity.